One of our DogTime fans has questions for Dear Labby about her new dog’s fear of Halloween commotion! She writes:

 You can take it a step further by leaving a note on your door letting people know not to knock or ring the doorbell.
 My friend left a note one year saying that she was very sick and contagious.
 That might keep people from calling at your door, especially this year with coronavirus fears being the scariest part of the season.

 You could even put a cover over your doorbell to keep people from ringing it.
 You could also wrap caution tape, which you can get at pretty much any major home improvement store, across your front porch to let people know you’re closed for the holiday.
 Just make sure it doesn’t look too much like an inviting Halloween decoration.

 Or a simple “We’re out of treats!” sign.
 You know.
 Whatever you think works best.
 Just keep that pup happy and safe this Halloween without shame.

-How are you keeping the neighbors away from your dog on Halloween?
+Are you keeping the neighbors away from your dog on Halloween?
 Do you have a question for Dear Labby?
 Let us know in the comments below!